 This complaints process is to resolve complaints that a member of the Society, another organisation or member of the general public raises with the Society.
-It does not apply to decisions made by, or proper to, The Board of Trustees.
-Those matters will be dealt with by the Trustees in accordance with the Highland Cattle Society Constitution.
+It does not apply to decisions made by, or proper to, Council.
+Those matters will be dealt with by Council in accordance with the Highland Cattle Society Constitution.